alexisvisco/graphql-proxy-grpc/readme.md

 # Graphql proxy grpc

-You have a gRPC API and you want a public unified graphql API.
-This project aim to cresate a graphql proxy using **code generation** thanks to [gqlgen](https://gqlgen.com/) automatically.
+The graphql-proxy-grpc is a protoc plugin abd a CLI.
+It reads protobuf service definitions and generates a reverse-proxy server which translates a Graphql API into gRPC.
+The graphql server is generated using [gqlgen](https://gqlgen.com/).

 There is two binaries, one protoc plugin that generate the graphql schema based on your proto specification and one binary that generate go resolvers based on the previous generated schema.

 ## Features